Gogu Shyamala: Writing

 A review of some of her stories in translation described Gogu Shyamala's writing as having "an evidently oral quality," which created detailed and authentic portraits of the people and situations she describes.
 This "oral quality" has been described as "the most striking thing" about her collection of short stories, Father May Be An Elephant And Mother Only A Small Basket, But... which is a landmark in Telangana dalit literature in translation.
 This was part of her work on a project titled ‘Dalit Women’s Biographies,(movement perspective of Dalit feminism) This project is part of the Dalits and Minorities Initiative.
-Her earlier volume Nallapoddu (Black Dawn) is a collection of Telangana Madiga poetry and literature that has one critical acclaim in literary circles.
+Her earlier volume Nallapoddu (Black Dawn) is a collection of Telangana Madiga poetry and literature that has won critical acclaim in literary circles.
 Shyamala is a prolific short story writer, and regularly publishes in journals such as Bhumika, Prasthanam, Pratighatana, Mana Telangana, Praja Kala Mandali and Nigha.